gwu-mae1001/fall2025_codes/README.md

 picamera2_opencv_faceDetect.py

 Uses the Raspberry Pi camera and OpenCV’s Haar Cascade model to perform real-time face detection.
 Draws bounding boxes on detected faces in the live video feed.

+SenseHat_Main_Modified.py
+Shows letters and pictures on the LED screen.
+Collects temperature, pressure, and humidity.
+Saves data to a file and draws simple graphs.

+picamera2_opencv_videoFilters.py
+Uses the camera to show live video.
+Applies 5 fun filters (like edge detection) on the screen.

+snake_game.py
+Play Snake!
+Use the joystick to move, eat food to grow, and see your score on the LED display.
+Scores are saved automatically.